talorlik/ldap-2fa-on-k8s/tf_backend_state/README.md

 # Terraform Backend State Infrastructure

 This directory contains Terraform configuration to provision the AWS infrastructure needed to store Terraform state files remotely.
-This includes an S3 bucket for state storage and a DynamoDB table for state locking.
+This includes an S3 bucket for state storage with file-based locking.

 ## Overview

 This infrastructure creates:

-- **S3 Bucket**: Stores Terraform state files with versioning enabled
+- **S3 Bucket**: Stores Terraform state files with versioning enabled and file-based locking
-- **DynamoDB Table**: Provides state locking to prevent concurrent modifications
 - **Security**: Encrypted storage, private access, and IAM-based access control

 The bucket name is dynamically generated based on your prefix and AWS account ID to ensure global uniqueness.